 Debt-Stacking Interest Paydown

-Credit card debt is one the most difficult areas in which people struggle.
+Credit card debt is one of the most difficult areas in which people struggle.
 Yet, credit card debt can be managed with a sound plan in place.
 If you are swimming in credit card debt with high balances, debt stacking can work to your advantage.
 Pay down cards with the highest interest rates or large balances first.
 Pay what you can, and use any extra money you have to pay balances with the next highest balance.
 If you have a credit card with a temporary low-interest rate, pay off the debt in full before the rate balloons.

 High Debt Paydown